 Our usual rule when traveling is to avoid fast food or chain restaurants that we have access to at home.
 However, since our trip was two months long and we ate almost every meal out, we relaxed our rules.
 One of the casinos had a Denny’s.
 We never eat at Denny’s at home, but they had the best breakfast value, and I have to admit, it was good.

 Both Denny’s and McDonald’s (yes, we ate there a few times, too) have a web site or number to call to take a survey about your visit.
 Take the survey, and you get a code for a discount on your next Denny’s visit, or at McDonald’s, a 2-for-1 Egg McMuffin or Quarter Pounder on your next visit.

 Most restaurants serve huge portions, more than we can eat.
 Since we didn’t have a way to reheat food, we would sometimes share a meal, perhaps ordering an extra side.

 In the end, we spent more on food and ate less healthy than we would have had we continued to have full kitchen facilities throughout our entire six-week stay in Laughlin.
 Even then, though, we would have eaten out when we took side trips or wanted a break from cooking.
 And we compensated for the less healthy meals by getting our fill of veggies and fruit when we ate at the buffets.

 Disclosure: This article contains an affiliate link.
-If you purchase a product or book a hotel room through these links, I will receive a small commission at no additional cost to you.
+If you purchase a product or book a hotel room through the “check rates” link above, I will receive a small commission at no additional cost to you.